rust-lang/rust/text/0000-type-ascription.md

 ### coercion and `as` vs `:`

 A downside of type ascription is the overlap with explicit coercions (aka casts, the `as` operator).
-Type ascription makes implicit coercions explicit.
+To the programmer, type ascription makes implicit coercions explicit (however, the compiler makes no distinction between coercions due to type ascription and other coercions).
 In RFC 401, it is proposed that all valid implicit coercions are valid explicit coercions.
 However, that may be too confusing for users, since there is no reason to use type ascription rather than `as` (if there is some coercion).
 Furthermore, if programmers do opt to use `as` as the default whether or not it is required, then it loses its function as a warning sign for programmers to beware of.

 To address this I propose three lints which check for: trivial casts, coercible casts, and trivial numeric casts.
 Other than these lints we stick with the